Ijevan: Geography and climate

-Surrounded by the Gugark Mountains, Ijevan is situated in the valley of Aghstev river at an average height of 755 meters above sea level.
+Surrounded by the Gugark Mountains, Ijevan is situated in the valley of the Aghstev river at an average height of 755 m above sea level.
 The surrounding mountains are covered with thick forests, turning into alpine meadows in some areas.

 Ijevan is bordered by the village of Getahovit from the north and the village of Gandzakar from the south.
 A small lake is found at the southern entrance of the town known as Spitak Jur.

-This location is classified as Cfa by the Köppen climate classification.
-The average temperature of the year is 12.4 °C, in January it is 0.5 °C, while in July it is 23.9 °C. The maximum temperature registered ever in Ijevan is +39 °C and the minimum is -16.1 °C. The annual precipitation is 575.2 mm.
+Ijevan has a humid subtropical climate (Köppen Cfa).
+The average temperature throughout the year is 12.4 °C, while in January it is 0.5 °C, and in July 23.9 °C. The maximum temperature ever registered in Ijevan is 39 °C and the minimum −16.1 °C. The annual precipitation is 575.2 mm.